darkawesome/blog/content/blog/GeologyAnalysis.md

 Topic/Source: Pennsylvania Spatial Data Access (PASDA) is Pennsylvania's official public access open geospatial data portal (1).

 There are 2466 rows with 15 columns.
-However I will only be using 7 of those columns in my analysis.
-I think some missing data would be where the Appalachain trail goes through pennsylvania and some other trails that cross state borders.
+However, I will only be using 7 of those columns in my analysis.
+I think some missing data would be where the Appalachian trail goes through Pennsylvania and some other trails that cross state borders.
 The initial map I have of the area kind of shows this but if you had no knowledge of this area you wouldn't know why that pattern was there.

 ## Reading in Data